gomorpheus/morpheus-docs/integration_guides/Automation/terraform.rst

 Role Access
 ^^^^^^^^^^^

-* In order to see the Terraform Blueprint type option and create Terraform App Blueprints in `Provisioning > Blueprints`, the Morpheus user must have Role permissions for `Provisioning: Blueprints - Terraform` set to `Full`.
+* In order to see the Terraform Blueprint type option and create Terraform App Blueprints in `|LibBluApp|`, the Morpheus user must have Role permissions for `Provisioning: Blueprints - Terraform` set to `Full`.

-* In order to provision Terraform Apps in ``Provisioning > Apps``, the Morpheus user must have Role permissions for `Provisioning: Blueprints > Terraform` set to `Provision` or `Full`.
+* In order to provision Terraform Apps in ``|ProApp|``, the Morpheus user must have Role permissions for `Provisioning: Blueprints > Terraform` set to `Provision` or `Full`.

-* Existing Terraform Blueprints must be added before they can be provisioned from `Provisioning > Apps`.
+* Existing Terraform Blueprints must be added before they can be provisioned from `|ProApp|`.

 Github/Git Repo
 ^^^^^^^^^^^^^^^

-* To use .tf files from a Git repo a Git or Github integration needs to be configured in ```Administration > Integrations``.
+* To use .tf files from a Git repo a Git or Github integration needs to be configured in ```|AdmInt|``.
 If one is not configured .tf or .tf.json files can be manually added to Terraform App Blueprints.

 Supported App Provisioning Targets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^